ChrisWMaker80/ChrisWMaker80/README.md

-<h1>Hi <a href="https://github.com/ChrisWMaker80">A am a Networking, Devops, and Cybersecurity Specialist</a>
+<h1>Hi <a href="https://github.com/ChrisWMaker80">I am an IT specialist in skills in networking, network security, and Linux</a>
 <br><br>

-I’m currently working on Cybersecurity, Cloud and Networking projects.
+I’m currently working on network security, Linux, and automation projects.